-One of the most popular topics I am consistently addressing via email and DM is iron.
+Iron is one of the most popular topics I am consistently addressing via email and DM.

 That said, the number one question I receive has to do with the fact that FullWell Prenatal, well, doesn't contain any iron.

 FullWell Prenatal does not have iron in it by design.
 Let me explain.

 Iron needs and tolerance vary significantly by individual.
 The amount of iron your body requires changes as a pregnancy progresses, and getting enough iron is critical for health at every stage.
 However, not all women will need to supplement with iron to keep their levels in an ideal range.
 Plenty of women get enough iron through diet alone (which makes me - the real food dietitian - extremely happy!
 More on that later).
 For those who need to supplement, it may be best to match the form and dose of iron to individualized, specific needs.
 In my experience, I’ve learned that monitoring your iron status with your healthcare practitioner will always be your best bet, as form and dosage are much more unique to each individual.
 This way, if you do need supplemental iron, you’ll know specifically which form to take and most likely be consuming it separately in appropriate doses at your healthcare practitioner’s recommendation.
 This will help avoid unnecessary digestive distress, avoid interfering with the absorption of other vital nutrients and keep you from consuming too much or too little iron overall.

 So, I didn’t leave iron out of FullWell Prenatal because it’s unimportant.
 I left it out because it’s so important it should be tended to on its own, apart from your (equally important) comprehensive prenatal multivitamin.

 Iron is such a big deal that it gets its own blog post!
 Read on to learn more about: